korut94/MakeQtGame/README.md

 tried over the other branches started from here.

 ## Technical Report
-Any times that an experiment is builded create, in the experiment's directory, a README.md file with a techical report about it.
+Any times that an experiment is builded is necessary create, in the experiment's directory, a README.md file with a techical report about it.
 I taked the **Technical Report Format** of the *University of Kansas*' EECS course.
-The following table show a rapidly abstract of the report's parts:
+The following table shows a rapidly abstract of the report's parts:

 | Section | Description |
 | :---: | --- |